 The study is funded by the USDA Center for Collaborative Research on WIC Nutrition Education Innovations at the USDA/ARS Children’s Nutrition Research Center at Baylor College of Medicine and Texas Children’s Hospital.

 The program will provide breastfeeding education and support through an automated texting schedule and seek to improve communication between mothers in the WIC program and breastfeeding peer counselors before, during and after pregnancy.
 The program also allows all text-based communication to be recorded.
 Under the leadership of Harari and with mentorship from Perez-Escamilla, LATCH was successfully piloted with a small sample of women in Connecticut last year.
 If this larger study that is now underway is successful, the low-cost LATCH approach could be expanded and used nationwide to promote breastfeeding.

 “By promoting research partnerships between academic institutions and WIC agencies, we hope to identify cost-neutral, innovative approaches to improve WIC’s nutrition education impact,” said Karen Cullen, professor of pediatrics at Baylor and center director of the USDA Center for Collaborative Research on WIC Nutrition Education Innovations that funds this study.

 About two-thirds of mothers enrolled in the WIC program initiate breastfeeding, but the median breastfeeding duration among WIC participants is only three months, Pérez-Escamilla said.
 He would like for LATCH to eventually contribute to the much needed improvements in breastfeeding outcomes among WIC participants nationwide.

-This Article was submitted by Denise L Meyer, on Friday, January 24, 2014.
+This article was submitted by Denise L Meyer on January 24, 2014.